Genetics of Dravet Syndrome

 Mosaicism:

 When the mutation occurs in the sperm, egg, or very soon after fertilization, all of the daughter cells derived from the growing embryo will contain the mutation.
-This is the case for most mutations found in Dravet syndrome [1].
+This is the case for most mutations found in Dravet syndrome [Xu et al 2012, Meng et al 2015].

 Our brain uses electrical currents to spread communication.
 These electrical currents are maintained by a balance of positive and negative charges that are carried by small charged molecules like sodium, potassium, calcium, and chloride (also called “ions”).
 When the cells in our brain are unable to move these ions in the correct way at the correct time, it disrupts communications.
 Sometimes that means neurons communicate “too much,” spreading too much electrical activity to their neighbors, which can lead to seizure activity.
 In many individuals with Dravet syndrome, they have a mutation that affects the ability to regulate electrical currents using sodium ions.
-If you want to know more, the explanation below goes into detail about how this works at the level of individual brain cells.
+If you want to know more, the expandable sections below provide details about how this works at the level of individual brain cells.

 One of the major cell types in our brains are neurons.
 Neurons have long extensions that form connections with other neurons so they can communicate with each other.
 Neurons communicate using electrical currents that travel down their long extensions to the next neuron, similar to the wires that carry electricity to our appliances.

-2. Neurons use ions to generate electric current.
+Neurons use ions like sodium to generate electric current for communication.

 When it’s time to stop communicating, the neuron has to reverse the ions so that there are more negative inside again and more positive outside.
 Balancing ion movement is an important step for the cell to stop the electrical activity.
 This means moving more positive ions out than it brings in.

-3. Neurons use channels to move the ions that generate electric current.
+Nav1.1 is a sodium channel encoded by the SCN1A gene.
+Neurons use channels like Nav1.1 to move the ions that generate electric current.

 To move ions inside and outside of the cell, the neuron needs special channels.
 There are specific channels for each type of ion (sodium, potassium, etc).